📰 DART Funding Dispute Divides Cities and Board Members, Creates Legislative Action B

 By Teresa Lusk

-Dallas Area Rapid Transit (DART), formed in 1983, and made up of 13 member cities including Dallas, Plano, Irving, Richardson, and others, receives its funding from the 1% local sales tax collected from the perspective city.
-Dallasnews.com reports that Plano contributes approximately $110 million, only second to Dallas at $407.8 million in tax revenues (Dallas Morning News, 2025).
+Dallas Area Rapid Transit (DART), formed in 1983 and composed of 13 member cities including Dallas, Plano, Irving, and Richardson, receives its funding from a 1% local sales tax collected by each member city.
+According to the Dallas Morning News (2025), Plano contributes approximately $110 million annually, second only to Dallas at $407.8 million.

-The disparity of contributions to transit services rendered has created a debate within several of the participating cities, with a motion to lower their contributions by 25%—a move without consensus and now in the hands of Representative Matt Shaheen (R-Plano), the sponsor of House Bill 3187, along with co-authors Morgan Meyer (R-Dallas), Jared Patterson (R-Frisco), and Terry Canales (D-Edinburg) (Texas Legislature, 2025).
-Texas State Senator Angela Paxton (R-McKinney), along with co-sponsors Brent Hagenbuch (R-Denton) and Tan Parker (R-Flower Mound), are the sponsors of Senate Bill 1557.
-These bills would grant the reduction in contributions, and permit the funds allocating of revenue toward other city-specific projects such as sidewalks and traffic signals.
+The disparity in contributions compared with services rendered has sparked debate among several participating cities.
+Some have called for a 25% reduction in their contributions—a proposal now in the hands of lawmakers.
+Representative Matt Shaheen (R-Plano) sponsored House Bill 3187, joined by co-authors Morgan Meyer (R-Dallas), Jared Patterson (R-Frisco), and Terry Canales (D-Edinburg).
+In the Senate, Angela Paxton (R-McKinney), with co-sponsors Brent Hagenbuch (R-Denton) and Tan Parker (R-Flower Mound), introduced Senate Bill 1557.
+If passed, these bills would allow cities to reduce contributions and redirect funds toward local projects such as sidewalks and traffic signals.

-DART, an organization governed by appointees, typically selected by their city council members such as Anthony Ricciardelli (Plano Representative), and Doug Hrbacek (Carrollton/Irving Representative), support the proposal for reduction, while others are opposed or open to reviewing the proposal further, and some remain off the record (Dallas Area Rapid Transit [DART], 2025).
+DART is governed by appointees selected by city councils, such as Anthony Ricciardelli (Plano) and Doug Hrbacek (Carrollton/Irving).
+Some members support the funding reduction, while others are hesitant or remain undecided (Dallas Area Rapid Transit, 2025).

 About the Author